volantis-x/volantis-x.github.io/source/getting-started/index.md

 ---
 layout: docs
-seo_title: 一个功能丰富、高度模块化的 Hexo 博客主题。支持多人协作、wiki文档等复杂系统，支持大量的标签插件。
+seo_title: A feature-rich and highly modular Hexo blog theme.
+Supports complex systems such as multi-person collaboration and wiki documents, and supports a large number of tag plugins.
-short_title: 1-1 安装与版本更新
+short_title: 1-1 Installation and version update
 group: docs-volantis-latest
 order: 1
 sidebar: [docs-volantis-latest, toc]
-description: Volantis 是一个功能丰富、高度模块化的 Hexo 博客主题。得益于其强大的模块化特性，您可以轻松搭建一个极简风格的博客，也可以仿照官网搭建一个多人协作的、包含文档模块的大体量综合型博客。
+description: Volantis is a feature-rich and highly modular Hexo blog theme.
+Thanks to its powerful modularity, you can easily build a minimalist style blog, or you can build a large-scale comprehensive blog with multi-person collaboration and document modules based on the official website.
 ---

 <p>